 Provides support for language instruction and Ukrainian culture courses in the Department of Slavic Languages and Literatures within the College of Arts and Sciences.
-Created to endow a chair of Ukrainian Studies at the UW.
+Created to raise funds to support Ukrainian Studies course at the University of Washington.

 What is it? (Українська версія)

 Ukrainian Studies at UW aims to promote knowledge about the culture, politics, history, economy, and resources of Ukraine, and the achievements of its diaspora.
 This initiative provides financial and institutional support for Ukrainian programs at the University of Washington, including courses, lectures, and events such as commemorations of the Holodomor and concerts by Ukrainian performers.

 Why is it important?